lutraconsulting/input-docs/www/pages/settingup_forms_cascade.md

 ---
 layout: page
 permalink: /howto/settingup_forms_cascade
+title: Advanced forms with cascade or drill-down forms
 ---

-# Cascade or drill-down forms
-Cascade or drill-down forms are the types of forms that the values listed in one field depend on the value selected in another feild.
+Cascade or drill-down forms are the types of forms that the values listed in one field depend on the value selected in another field.

 In this example, we have two databases: one contains the type (e.g. fruit, vegetable, flower, etc) and another contains the species for each type (e.g. apple, orange, rose, tomato, etc).
 We are going to set up the form so that when user selects **type** only **sub-type** related to the type will be listed.
 For example, when user selects **Fruit** for **type**, the options will be limited to **Apple**, **Orange**, **Fig**, etc.